 All registration forms must be submitted to Admissions by the posted add deadline (see Acaemic Calendar Deadlines).

-Dropping Before and After the Semester Begins: You may Drop classes through the internet until the last day to drop with a "W".
-There are three deadlines for dropping full term courses.
+Dropping Before and After the Semester Begins: You may Drop classes through the Student Information System until the last day to drop with a "W".
+There are three deadlines for dropping courses.

 - Dropping without a "W" - (No record - 20% of the term): Students who drop from a course before the end of 20% of the term will not have the course recorded on their transcript.